LDDestroier/ldris2/README.md

 - Animated piece queue

 ### To-do:
+- Figure out why the game randomly starts to lag badly in CraftOS-PC
 - Refactor all code to look prettier
 - Refactor control functions
 - Add score, and let lineclears and piece dropping add to it